1.10. Async / await

 If the result is a

-Promisein thependingstate, the current async function parks on it.
-When the promise is later settled, the scheduler queues a resume step:Fulfilled -> the await expression yields the resolved value.
+Futurein thependingstate, the current async function parks on it.
+When the future is later settled, the scheduler queues a resume step:Fulfilled -> the await expression yields the resolved value.

-Rejected -> the rejection reason is re-raised at the await site (a surrounding
+Faulted -> the thrown value is re-raised at the await site (a surrounding

 try/catchwill catch it).